RDCbum/RH_demo/docs/core/ERURH_Energy_AxiomInventory.md

 # ERURH Energy/Inertia Axiom Inventory (Alpha)

+Status: historical inventory.
+For the current certificate state and assumptions, see `docs/core/ASSUMPTIONS_LEDGER.md` and `arxiv_submission/assumptions_ledger.tex`.

 This note summarizes the energy- and inertia-related axioms used in the alpha layer, their locations, the current certificate interfaces, and the plan to eliminate legacy assumptions.

 ## 1. Axiom map by file